wasupandceacar/HotKey-Gamma/README.md

 Press [ to decrease gamma

-Press Enter to reset gamma down and up key
+Press \ to reset gamma down and up key